EmeraldBlock/LIT-CTF-2022-writeups/misc/CodeTiger orz Is Meta.md

 ## Solution

-This seems to be a simple steganography challenge, so we just open the file in a text editor.
+This seems to be a simple steganography challenge.
+The image itself doesn't seem to contain anything useful, so we just open the file in a text editor.
 Immediately, we see a block of XML:
 ```xml
 <x:xmpmeta xmlns:x='adobe:ns:meta/' x:xmptk='Image::ExifTool 12.36'>
 <rdf:RDF xmlns:rdf='http://www.w3.org/1999/02/22-rdf-syntax-ns#'>